“Why?” you may ask.

 When I first started using it, within the first few days my account climbed to one hundred followers, but then it slowly stopped growing.
 I was still gaining a few followers a day, but it wasn’t significant enough to gain any traction as my one hundred followers resulted in no more than thirteen likes on any one of my images.

 So, over the weekend I started learning everything about Instagram: what causes users to like images, what causes them to follow others, and how you can get more people to find your images.

 I then applied what I learned to my account.
 Now, I am consistently gaining over two hundred followers a day, and my images can easily get well over a hundred likes.
 Best of all, I am able to achieve these results by only following 5 people (I know, I need to start following more people).

 If you want to get more followers and likes on your Instagram photos, here’s what you need to do:

 This is probably the most obvious way to grow your Instagram account… 20% of all users of the service are also on Facebook.

 When you connect your two accounts to each other, your Facebook friends will notice it and start following you on Instagram as well.
 Based on the data from my own account, 3% of your Facebook friends will start following you on Instagram.
 If you happen to post a status update on Facebook asking people to follow you on Instagram, that number can increase to just under 5%.

 Use popular tags

-Just like Twitter and other social sites, Instagram users prefer certain tags over others.
-And if you use these tags within your photos, they are more likely to be discovered by other users.
+Just like with Twitter and other social sites, Instagram users prefer certain tags over others.
+If you use these tags within your photos, they are more likely to be discovered by other users.
 Here are the top 20 tags on Instagram:

 Use popular filters